HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Background and Motivation

 \subsection{Performance Analysis of the Cold Start for Current AWS Lambda Functions}

 This section analyzes the performance of cold-start overhead in a production cloud on AWS~\cite{agache2020firecracker,brooker2023demand}.
 The goal is to analyze which components of the current AWS Lambda architecture still have room for optimization.
-None of the experiments in this section refer to WarmSwap.

-For analysis, we built serverless function containers to create AWS Lambda functions, and then invoke them by a script running on an AWS EC2 node.
+For analysis, we build serverless function containers to create AWS Lambda functions, and then invoke them by a script.
 All Lambda functions are configured with a 10~GB memory limitation to maximize the CPU resources.
-To collect cold-start times, the script needs to wait until the end of keep-alive time between invocations of the same function.
+To collect cold-start times, we delete and recreate lambda functions after each run.
 There are several timers in the analysis script and the function containers to track the time of each cold-start process.
 The entire time for the cold start is calculated from the script that sends the request to the serverless function and receives the result.

-Note that the caching system of AWS Lambda would bring a bias to a naive experimental design.
+Note that the caching system of AWS Lambda would cause bias in a naive experimental design.
 For example, if the user uploads a new function container, the first cold start will be extremely slow as compared to the following ones.
 Moreover, if the functions are frequently invoked, AWS upgrades the function to a different cache that will improve its cold starts.
 (See ``AWS three-tier caching'' in~\cite{brooker2023demand}.)
-The improved caching scheme continues to be used even when the function is deleted and then recreated.
-In order to achieve reproducible numerical results, we upload a container and then invoke the serverless function many times, until the cold-start results are stable.
+The improved caching scheme of AWS Lambda continues to be used even when the function is deleted and then recreated.
+In order to achieve reproducible numbers with lower variance in our own experiments on AWS Lambda, we upload a container and then create and delete a Lambda function many times, until the cold-start results are stable.

 Table~\ref{tab:AWS_performance} presents serverless functions from a representative serverless benchmark suite called FunctionBench~\cite{kim2019functionbench,kim2019practical}.
-We have chosen FunctionBench, for ease of comparison with previous work~\cite{ustiugov2021benchmarking}.
-All these functions are written in Python and they use some representative Python packages like ``numpy'', ``torch'', ``keras'', and ``sklearn''.
+We have chosen FunctionBench for ease of comparison with previous work~\cite{ustiugov2021benchmarking}.
+All these functions are written in Python and they use some representative Python packages like ``NumPy'', ``torch'', ``keras'', and ``sklearn''.
 Table~\ref{tab:AWS_performance} lists both packages and the size of specific function container images.
-Installing large packages also significantly increases the image size of function containers.
-Section~\ref{sec:func_bench} describes more details of these functions.
+Installing large packages also significantly increases the image size of the function containers.